apiobuild/platform/content/blog/troubleshoot-chopin-store.md

 ### Chopin

 - Check if you use the same log-in methods for logging in Telescope and opening a Chopin store.
 Click the setting button (<i class="fas fa-cog"></i>) and visit your [Telescope account](https://telescope.apiobuild.com/settings).
 Try sign out completely and log in again by selecting `Sign in with Google` in the pop-up window.
+- Check if follow the instructions in[Chopin Flow](https://telescope.apiobuild.com/flow/chopin-stores) to create **two** google sheets, share editor access with Waitress account, and authorize.

 ### Browser

 - Pop-up blocker might disrupt the google sheet authorization process.
 Disable the plug-in, and try [authorize google sheets](https://apiobuild.com/blog/how-to-create-web-store-with-apio/#step-2-add-catalog-google-sheet) again.

 ## Other Questions